JamieBort/Learning-Directory/API/Postman/LearningPostman/README.md

 ### What have I learned so far
 See the various `markdown Files` in the [File](https://github.com/JamieBort/LearningDirectory/tree/master/API/Postman/LearningPostman#files) section below.

+### APIs that I can experiment with

+See the [APIs to use](https://github.com/JamieBort/PersonalDashboard/blob/master/Progress.md#apis-to-use) section of the Progress\.md file of the PersonalDashboard repo.

 ## Directories and Files

 ### Directories